ForrestWeiswolf/Meristem/README.md

 let definitions = {
   aprilDescription: 'the cruelest month',
   'things the cruelest month does':
-    'breeding \nLilacs out of the dead land, mixing\nMemory and desire, stirring\nDull roots with (season) rain',
+    'breeding  / Lilacs out of the dead land, mixing / Memory and desire, stirring / Dull roots with (season) rain',
   season: 'spring',
 }
 const burialOfTheDead = new Format(